iltuoconsulenteit/DocCropper/README.md

 ### Built-in Wiki

 An offline copy of the documentation is included under the `/wiki` path.
-The web interface displays this wiki in a sidebar on the right.
-You can also open it in a new tab at [http://localhost:8765/wiki/](http://localhost:8765/wiki/) or view the online version on GitHub.
+The web interface displays this wiki in a sidebar on the right beneath the Help button.
+A language-specific page is loaded based on your selection.
+You can also open it in a new tab at `http://localhost:8765/wiki/&lt;lang&gt;/` or view the online version on GitHub.

 ### Google Sign-In